-- Binary operation on a set, semigroup, (abelian) group; examples of groups and semigroups (numbers, permutations, residue classes, matrices, vectors), basic properties of groups (including powers and order of an element).
+- Binary operation on a set, semigroup, (abelian) group; examples of groups and semigroups (numbers, permutations, residue classes, matrices, vectors).

-- Subgroup (including the subgroup generated by a set).
+- Subgroup (including the subgroup generated by a set), cyclic group.

-- Homomorphism and isomorphism of groups (Cayley's theorem, classification of cyclic groups), product of groups.
+- Homomorphism and isomorphism of groups, the product of groups, the classification of cyclic groups and of finite abelian groups).

-- Partition of a group, left cosets of a subgroup (Lagrange's theorem and their consequences).
+- Partition of a group, left cosets of a subgroup (Lagrange's theorem and its consequences).